 On July 16, 2008, MWRA's Board of Director's approved full funding of MWRA's then-estimated cost share for the Alewife Brook (CAM002-004) Sewer Separation project and Cambridge Floatables Control at \$60 million and authorized the City of Cambridge to move forward with design and construction.
 In October 2008, the City of Cambridge resumed design of the CAM004 stormwater basin and outfall, commenced design of CAM400 manhole separation, and commenced design of the interconnections relief and floatables control work.
 The City of Cambridge commenced construction of the CAM400 manhole separation project and the interconnections relief and floatables project under one construction contract in January 2010 and completed all work in March 2011.
 Cambridge issued notice to proceed with Contract 12, stormwater basin and outfall in April 2011 and completed construction of CSO related components in April 2013 in compliance with Schedule Seven.
-In September 2012, Cambridge issued the notice to proceed with the first of three construction contracts (contracts 8A, 8B and 9) to complete the CAM004 sewer separation project, in compliance with Schedule Seven.
-Cambridge issued the notice to proceed with Contract 8B in September 2013 and issued the notice to proceed for Contract 9 in February 2014.
+In September 2012, Cambridge issued the notice to proceed with the first of four construction contracts (contracts 8A, 8B, 9, and Concord Lane) to complete the CAM004 sewer separation project, in compliance with Schedule Seven.
+Contract 8A subsurface work is substantially complete.
+Cambridge issued the notice to proceed for Contract 9 in February 2014.
+Cambridge advertised the Concord Lane contract on December 10, 2014.
+Bids are scheduled to be opened on January 15, 2015.